jeffwils/grails-spring-security-saml/CONTRIBUTING.md

 All work is initially merged into `develop` (so please select that for your PRs), and then once we're ready for a new release a release branch will be created and the release finalised.
 After that, the latest version will be available on `master` and tags will be in place.

+## Working on the code

+This is mostly a standard Grails plugin.
+So your workflow can be as simple as:

+0. Clone and jump onto `develop` branch
+1. Make sure all is clean: `./gradlew clean`
+2. Make sure it all works in your build environment: `./gradlew check`
+3. Make some changes. . . (if you're working towards a PR, see advice above)
+4. Make sure they still work: `./gradlew check`
+5. Deploy locally for testing: `./gradlew build publishToMavenLocal`
+6. Add a suitable dependency in your projects `build.gradle`